 Rabies is known to occur in two forms, the furious and the paralytic form.
 In the first, comprising approximately 80% of human rabies cases, the onset is signaled by hyperactivity, hydrophobia, and severe or uncontrollable excitability.

 These are the signs of encephalitis.
 The patients may be extremely restless, agitated, thrash about, bite, hallucinate or experience severe confusion, with very abnormal behavior.

-The characteristic hydrophobia, or fear of water, and in some patients, aerophobia, or fear of drafts or fresh air, occur during this phase.
+The characteristic hydrophobia, extreme or irrational fear of water, especially as a symptom of rabies, and in some patients, aerophobia, or fear of drafts or fresh air, occur during this phase.
 The reason for these very distressing symptoms is that the patient experiences spasms of the throat and larynx when the virus affects the brain areas controlling speaking and swallowing, as well as breathing.